Austin6868/dm_db_population/README.md

   }
   ```

-- When you need to reference one foreign key for example, you can do it like the userid, generate a unique random number of that specific range:
+- When you need to reference one foreign key for example, you can do it like the ```userid```, generate a unique random number of that specific range:

   ```python
   record = {